I Went Number 2 On Tushy's $600 Electric Bidet — Here’s How That Went

-A designer handbag or a fancy set of wheels is undeniably posh, but if you had to ask me what the true arbiter of luxury is, I'd say this: A fully tricked-out, smart toilet equipped with a nozzle that emits a targeted spray of water for the sole purpose of rinsing your hindquarters post-potty.
-In other words: a bidet.
+A designer handbag or a fancy set of wheels is undeniably posh, but if you had to ask me what the true arbiter of luxury is, I'd say this: a fully tricked-out, smart toilet equipped with a nozzle that emits a targeted spray of water for the sole purpose of rinsing your hindquarters post-potty.
+In other words, a bidet.

 Regular readers of this site may recall that earlier this year, I took the internet-famous Tushy Spa Bidet for a spin.
 My booty had never felt cleaner post-poop, and using less TP was a move I could feel really good about.
 However, when Tushy — the startup founded in 2015 with a mission to bring affordable bidets to American households — announced the launch of the Ace, a premium bidet seat powered by electricity, I was very interested.
-After all, what could be more luxe than a remote-controlled toilet-fixture that warms, rinses, and dries your b-hole?
+After all, what could be more luxe than a remote-controlled toilet fixture that warms, rinses, and dries your b-hole?
 (If you’ve already decided that a bells-and-whistles bidet is for you, skip the breakdown and proceed straight to Tushy’s website — and, to make sure you get your high-falutin’ shit in time for Christmas, use code HOLIBIDET, which earns you free express shipping anywhere in the US.)

 Advertisement

 A quick refresher on Tushy’s offerings to date: The existing Classic and Spa models are compact bidet attachments that you manually screw into the rear of the toilet seat and are equipped with flexible hoses that route (clean!) water from your toilet tank or bathroom sink, through the bidet’s nozzle, and into your bunghole.
 (They are, IMO, a bit easier to install since you don't need to toss your old toilet seat — you simply remove it, mount the Tushy to the backplate, and re-attach the seat.)
-In contrast, the Ace is an electrically-powered bidet meant to replace your standard toilet seat, equipped with sophisticated functions like a seat-warmer, posterior and front-facing nozzles for cleaning both sides of your downtown and what the brand calls a “derri-air” dryer — all brand-new, high-tech upgrades from Tushy’s lower-fi models.
+In contrast, the Ace is an electrically-powered bidet meant to replace your standard toilet seat and is equipped with sophisticated functions like a seat-warmer, posterior and front-facing nozzles for cleaning both sides of your downtown and what the brand calls a “derri-air” dryer — all brand-new, high-tech upgrades from Tushy’s lower-fi models.

 Keep reading as I test the Tushy Ace and compare it with the brand's entry-level models.